Build an Email List That Buys, Not Just Subscribes

 Summits and bundles are designed to reward fast action, because there is usually a tight window where the content is available.
 They typically have a large number of presenters and providers, so people sign up to everyone, knowing they can unsubscribe later.

-That’s why I eventually stopped saying yes to these types of offerings and said no to having a lead magnet.
+That’s why I eventually stopped saying yes to invitations to summits, bundles and to having a lead magnet.

 The Shift to Nurturing ‘Before’ They Subscribed